Sharp Hardy space estimates for multipliers

-\begin{remark} We point out that Theorem~\ref{mainpositive} could be obtained as a consequence of the results of Baernstein and Sawyer~\cite[Corollary 1 (Chapter 3)]{Ba_Sa} combined with the recent generalization of the Franke-Jawerth embedding theorem for Triebel-Lizorkin-Lorentz spaces of Seeger and Trebels~\cite{Se_Tr}.
-In the sequel we provide a self-contained proof based on the atomic decomposition of Hardy spaces. \end{remark}
+Then the case $0<p<1$ in (\ref{mainresultest}) could be also obtained as a consequence of (\ref{basaresult}) and the embedding which follows from the recent generalization of the Franke-Jawerth embedding theorem for Triebel-Lizorkin-Lorentz spaces of Seeger and Trebels \cite{Se_Tr}.
+Conversely, our result also implies (\ref{basaresult}) for $s>n/p-n/2$ via the embedding (\ref{setrresult}) as Theorem \ref{mainpositive} will be proved in a different way, based on the Littlewood-Paley theory for Hardy spaces and some inequalities in Lorentz spaces.
+We note that when $s=n/p-n/2$, (\ref{basaresult}) holds while (\ref{mainresultest}) fails as mentioned below.

+On the other hand, a certain weight condition is required in \cite{Ba_Sa} when we extend (\ref{basaresult}) to $H^1$-boundedness.
+To be specific, we have where $\{\omega(k)^{-1}\}_{k\in\mathbb{N}}\in \ell^2$ and